Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 This is something you should think about regardless of shop size.
 Think about how a piece of wood goes through a process cycle once it gets to your shop.
 This will help you determine its layout.

 Group Tools Sensibly

-You want to put similar power tools near each other like jointer/planer/table saw combo.
-If at some point you use it repeatedly, it will be handy to have them close together.
+You want to put similar power tools near each other, like a jointer/planer/table saw combo.
+If, at some point, you use it repeatedly, it will be handy to have them close together.
 It’ll save you time and leg work.

 Store Tools Near the Workbench